 What can I do with this degree?

 Graduates of the LBS II BIS program are prepared to work in a leadership capacity in a school-based Positive Behavior Intervention Support (PBIS) program.
 Several of our graduates report they have been employed as Behavior Intervention Specialists in their districts.
 Graduates of the LBS II CAS program are prepared to work in a leadership capacity in a school-based Response to Intervention (RTI) program and/or on curriculum development initiatives.
+All of our program graduates are prepared to serve as mentors for new teachers.

 Is the program online?